 Blanche Gorman Strong Chair in Protestant Studies

 Department of Religious Studies

-My research focuses on religion in popular culture, Protestant evangelicals, American Catholics, and religion in higher education.
-My book People of Faith: Religious Conviction in American Journalism and Higher Education (Cornell University Press) explores the role of religion in the careers of 40 prominent journalists and academics, including Cokie Roberts, Peter Steinfels, Kenneth Woodward, E.J.
+His book People of Faith: Religious Conviction in American Journalism and Higher Education (Cornell University Press) explores the role of religion in the careers of 40 prominent journalists and academics, including Cokie Roberts, Peter Steinfels, Kenneth Woodward, E.J.
 Dionne, Fred Barnes, Mary McGrory, John DiIulio, Andrew Greeley, George Marsden, and Mark Noll.

 He is currently completing a book on the comeback of religion on campus, together with historian Kathleen Mahoney.
 This project explores the growth of the academic study of religion, the revitalization of church-related colleges, and the campus religious marketplace.
 He is co-investigator on the National Study of Campus Ministries.